-According to the Department of Foreign Affairs and Trade, South Korea is one of Australia's largest export partners – making them a valuable part of the national economy.
-This connection developed into the Korea – Australia Free Trade Agreement (KAFTA), launched in 2015, and thus far has brought great benefits to enterprises in both countries.
+According to the Department of Foreign Affairs and Trade, South Korea is one of Australia’s largest export partners – making them a valuable part of the national economy.
+This connection developed into Korea – Australia Free Trade Agreement (KAFTA), launched in 2015 and thus far has brought great benefits to enterprises in both countries.

 “The third round of tariff cuts will be particularly beneficial to a number of Australian agricultural exports to Korea and will allow producers and exporters to continue to build their commercial relationships in Korea,” he explained in a January 1 media statement.

 The success of the KAFTA to date